IOHprofiler/ModularCMAES/README.md

    python setup.py develop
    ```

-4. Ensure all function work as expected by running the unittests:
+4. Ensure all functionality works as expected by running the unittests:

    ```bash
    python -m unittest discover